aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 This resource will help you to manage a ManagedKubernetes Cluster in Alibaba Cloud Kubernetes Service.

+-> **NOTE:** It is recommended to create a cluster with zero worker nodes, and then use a node pool to manage the cluster nodes.

 -> **NOTE:** Kubernetes cluster only supports VPC network and it can access internet while creating kubernetes cluster.
 A Nat Gateway and configuring a SNAT for it can ensure one VPC network access internet.
 If there is no nat gateway in the VPC, you can set `new_nat_gateway` to "true" to create one automatically.